will-wright-eng/media_mgmt_cli/README.md

 - [boto3 S3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#s3)

 ## TODO
-- add check to see if key already exists, if so then compare size of each
+- add check to see if S3 object key already exists, if so then compare size of each
+- create conda environment where `mmgmt` can live so that upload/download isn't specific to one directory
+- make `compress` and `upload` separate and callable endpoints -- wraping both into the `upload_local` endpoint (or make it smart and look for already zipped files that match the directory/file name, assuming no failure upon compressing, and pick up a failed process)
+- write run_id and meta information to mysql database as an alternative to search **OR** provision a postgres database on AWS and use postio to access --> write simple sqlalchemy class to interact with db
 - add wraper that treats `aws s3` as a simple service to upload, download, search_keyword, get_status (storage tier & recovery status), and recover (from glacier)

 `<bucket>`